Biomanufacturing Harvest Optimization with Small Data

+Let $A$ denote the physical state space at which harvesting is at least as good as continuing for exactly one more time period and then harvesting:

 The expectation in \eqref{eq:myopic_policy} is with respect to the underlying true growth model \eqref{eq.growthmodel}, and $(p^\prime, i^\prime)$ denotes the protein and impurity levels of the next decision epoch after the continue action is taken in the current decision epoch at state $(p, i)$.
-The set $A$ represents the subset of physical-state space at which harvesting is at least as good as continuing for exactly one more time period and then harvesting.
-Our objective is to establish when the myopic policy is optimal in the perfect-information setting.

-Theorem~\ref{theo: Sec4theo1} establishes a sufficient condition for the optimality of the myopic policy.} { \begin{theorem} The optimal policy under perfect information is the myopic policy, which takes the harvest decision if and only if the state variables $(p,i)\in A$, given the following conditions hold: \begin{itemize} \item[(i)] if $(p, i)\in A$, then $(p^+, i)\in A$ for any $p^+ > p$; and \item[(ii)] if $(p, i)\in A$, then $(p, i^+)\in A$ for any $i^+ > i$. \end{itemize} \end{theorem} }